-(a) Mancini's account of the removal of Prince Edward's attendants^b and his withdrawal into the Tower until his disappearance; Argentine's remarks about his frame of mind; the description of public sentiment in London.
-"I have seen many men burst forth into tears and lamentation and already there was a suspicion that he (Prince Edward) had been done away with.
+- 2. Richard's failure to show the Princes alive when the early movement to free them gave its support instead to Henry Tudor upon rumor of their deaths.
+One may argue, however, that Richard considered the threat posed by Henry, Buckingham, and all their rumors less dangerous to him than the initial movement to reinstate the Princes, which struck right at the heart of his own claim to legitimacy. - 3.
+Past history and the king's authority.
+In the cases of Edward II, Richard II, and Henry VI, death followed deposition.
+Henry VI's death was delayed only while his son and heir remained alive.
+Similarly, one may argue that only the highest authority-the ruling king himself-could order such judicial murders.
+If the Princes were dead before August 1485, this argument makes it difficult to shift the blame to other shoulders and is the strongest point against Richard. - 4.
+Contemporary testimony: - a) Dominic Mancini's account of the removal of Prince Edward's attendants6 and his withdrawal into the Tower until his disappearance, the physician Argentine's remarks about his frame of mind, the description of public sentiment in London.
+"I have seen many men burst forth into tears and lamentation...and already there was a suspicion that he (Prince Edward) had been done away with.
 Whether, however, he has been done away with, and by what manner of death, so far I have not at all discovered."7 Mancini, who left England shortly after Richard's coronation, was writing before December 1483.
-It should be noted that his remarks refer to only one of the Princes: concern for the other may be implied.
+It should be noted that his remarks refer to only one of the Princes; concern for the other may be implied.
 Prince Edward's reported anxiety may have been caused by fear of his uncle or by ill health; either view would seem to contradict the happier picture of archery and play described by the Great Chronicle.
-Finally, it must be emphasized that Mancini is reporting fearful rumor.
-He does not indicate how widespread it was, and he is at pains to point out his own inability to ascertain its truth.

-(b) Statement by Guillaume de Rochefort, Chancellor of France, to the États Général in January 1484, directly accusing Richard of the crime.
-Rochefort may have got his information from Mancini's reported rumors; England was "the enemy," and France was then faced with the potential insecurities of its own minority reign.8

-(c) The Croyland Chronicle's account of the movement to free the Princes and of how, upon the Duke of Buckingham's decision to lead it, a rumor was spread "that the sons of King Edward had died a violent death, but it was uncertain how."9 This rumor seems to have been part of a deliberate attempt to divert existing plans for an uprising to the purposes of Buckingham and Henry Tudor.
-Furthermore, the chronicler--who is unfavorably disposed towards Richard--does not accuse him by name, although he was writing after Richard's death when he could have safely done so.
+Finally, it must be emphasized that Mancini was reporting fearful rumor.
+He does not indicate how widespread it was, and he is at pains to point out his own inability to ascertain its truth. - (b) Statement by Guillaume de Rochefort, Chancellor of France, to the États Général in January 1484, directly accusing Richard of the crime.
+Rochefort may have got his information from Mancini's reported rumors; England was "the enemy," and France was then faced with the potential insecurities of its own minority reign.8 - (c) The Croyland Chronicle's account of the movement to free the Princes and of how, upon the Duke of Buckingham's decision to lead it, a rumor was spread "that the sons of King Edward had died a violent death, but it was uncertain how."9 his rumor seems to have been part of a deliberate attempt to divert existing plans for an uprising to the purposes of Buckingham and Henry Tudor.
+Furthermore, the chronicler-who is unfavorably disposed towards Richard-does not accuse him by name, although he was writing after Richard's death when he could have safely done so.